 LDL cholesterol is often called bad cholesterol.
 If there is too much LDL cholesterol in the blood, it builds up in the walls of the blood vessels, causing them to narrow and stiffen.

 HDL or good cholesterol can move LDL cholesterol from the blood to the liver, which breaks it down for disposal as waste.
 HDL cholesterol is referred to as good cholesterol because it reduces the level of cholesterol in the blood.

 Higher HDL levels are linked to a reduced risk of heart attack and heart disease.

 In the United States, cholesterol is measured in milligrams per deciliter (mg/dL).
-The guidelines for healthy cholesterol levels are as follows:
+The

 - total cholesterol below 200 mg/dL

 - LDL cholesterol less than 100 mg/dL

 Different regions and countries may have varying guidelines, so it is wise to speak to a doctor about the most accurate and up-to-date ranges.